deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/scripting.md

 # Use Scripts as inputOutput Parameters

-With the Flowave `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with a script.
+With the Fluxnova `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with a script.
 The following example process uses the Groovy script from the previous example to assign the Groovy variable `sum` to the process variable `x` for a Java delegate.